JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/06-Appendable--Semigroup-to-Monoid.md

 ## Examples

-One example is String.
+One example is `String`.
 Two String instances can be 'appended/reduced' into one instance by
 - concatting them together: `append "hello " "world" == "hello world"`

-Another example is Boolean.
+Another example is `Boolean`.
 Two Boolean instances can be 'appended/reduced' into one instance via the usual suspects:
 - `true && true == true`
 - `false || true == true`

-A third examlpe is Int.
+A third examlpe is `Int`.
 Two instances of `Int` can be 'appended/reduced' into one instance.
 How?
 One could
 - add them: `1 + 1`
 - multiple them: `2 * 2`
 - subtract them: `3 - 1`